-When a foreigner intends to stay in South-Africa for a longer period of time, he or she requires a valid Temporary Residence Visa.
+When a foreigner intends to stay in South Africa for a longer period of time, he or she requires a valid Temporary Residence Visa.
 At Barnard Incorporated our attorneys are equipped to assist you in applying for the correct Temporary Residence Visa.
-We shall firstly schedule a consultation, so as to evaluate your intended activities whilst in South Africa.
-The sound reasons for yourself wanting to stay in South Africa, will enable us to ultimately assist you in your application for a Temporary Residence Visa.
+In order to evaluate your intended activities whilst in South Africa and to ascertain your detailed requirements, we will firstly schedule a consultation.
+The sound reasons for a client wanting to stay in South Africa, will enable us to ultimately assist you in your application for a Temporary Residence Visa.

-It is of utmost importance to apply for the correct Temporary Residence Visa.
-If you apply for the incorrect Temporary Residence Visa, you will be obliged to leave South-Africa in order for you to apply for a different (correct) visa from within your country of origin.
-In other words, you cannot simply apply for a change of status and/or conditions of a visitor’s visa from within South-Africa.
-A visitor’s visa can however be extended from within South-Africa.
+It is imperative to apply for the correct Temporary Residence Visa.
+If you apply for the incorrect Temporary Residence Visa, you will be obliged to leave South Africa in order for you to apply for a different (correct) visa from within your country of origin.
+In other words, you cannot simply apply for a change of status and/or conditions of a visitor’s visa from within South Africa.
+A visitor’s visa can however be extended from within South Africa.

-We shall lend you a hand by establishing which Temporary Residence Visa you would qualify for by means of evaluating your current circumstances and your intended activities and conduct in the country.
+We will first assist you to establish which Temporary Residence Visa you would qualify for by means of evaluating your current circumstances and your intended activities and conduct in the country.
 We will identify which of the following Temporary Residence Visas you could qualify for:

 There are very specific requirements that have to be met when submitting your visa-application; essential documents must accompany your application whilst simultaneously complying with the prescribed time frames.
 Should you make use of our services, we will ensure that your application is in order – which in turn will increase your chances of a successful outcome.
 We shall further ensure that you are kept up to date with the progress of your application.

 When applying for a new visa or renewing your current visa you must be in possession of a valid passport – i.e. one that does not expire in the near future and has sufficient blank pages for your visa to be affixed to.